CrystalWindSnake/ex4nicegui/README.en.md

 After the screen is loaded, the starting position of the text is shifted to the right by 50px, and then moved to the original position within 1 second.

 - Arguments `targets` are css selectors.
-- Arguments `targets` are css selectors.
-Arguments `vars` are attribute values
+- Arguments `vars` are attribute values

 ---